What the Bill Cosby Mistrial Tells Us About Power in America in 2017

 When it was announced on Saturday morning that Bill Cosby’s trial for the alleged sexual assault of Andrea Constand in 2004 would end in a mistrial, with a hung jury, Cosby’s family and legal team came to the front steps of the Pennsylvania courthouse to make public pronouncements.
-After reading a furious statement from the comedian’s wife, Camille, in which she excoriated the District Attorney, her husband’s accusers, and the press, Cosby’s spokesperson Andrew Wyatt cited Black Panther founder Huey P. Newton as having defined power as “the ability to defy phenomena and make it act in a desired manner.”
+After reading a furious statement from the comedian’s wife, Camille, in which she excoriated the district attorney, her husband’s accusers, and the press, Cosby’s spokesperson, Andrew Wyatt, cited Black Panther founder Huey P. Newton as having defined power as “the ability to defy phenomena and make it act in a desired manner.”
 Then, pointing behind him at Cosby, who stood with his head high, Wyatt triumphantly declared, “Mr. Cosby’s power is back!”

 This celebration of restored authority sounded, on some levels, pretty weird.
 First, Cosby had not been found innocent; the jury could not reach a verdict after more than fifty hours of deliberation, and the Montgomery County District Attorney has already announced that he will be re-tried.
 The nod to Newton was also strange, given that writer and former Black Panther captain Aaron Dixon has claimed that Cosby once said to him, “Huey Newton is nothing but a thug and a hoodlum!” — words that don’t sound out of character for a man who spent years chastising black communities for what he perceived as self-inflicted wounds, while absolving white America of charges of systemic racism.

-But if Wyatt’s comments didn’t track factually, they were extremely clarifying, as direct as an appraisal as any of what, exactly, is at stake here — not just with regard to the allegations of sexual assault against Cosby, but in many of our contemporary tangles with gender, assault, and harassment, in entertainment, politics, and in America in 2017.
+But if Wyatt’s comments didn’t track factually, they were extremely clarifying, as direct of an appraisal as any of what, exactly, is at stake here — not just with regard to the allegations of sexual assault against Cosby, but in many of our contemporary tangles with gender, assault, and harassment, in entertainment, politics, and in America in 2017.

 All sexual assault and harassment stories turn, to some degree, on power imbalances.
 In Cosby’s case(s), the dynamics appear particularly obvious.
 Almost 60 women have alleged that Cosby, over a period of decades, drugged and then molested them.
 He has admitted, in a 2005 deposition that remained buried for a decade, to having used Quaaludes as a tool to have sex with women.
 He targeted young women, especially aspiring actors or models, those looking for mentorship, guidance or a step up in the industry in which he wielded immense influence.
 He told the head of a modeling agency that he was particularly interested in women who were from out of town, and “financially not doing well.”
 Then he would use drugs to leave them unconscious while allegedly assaulting them.
 Cosby’s whole modus operandi, much of it self-confessed, was the violation of women at multiple power disadvantages, in terms of age, money, and professional stature.
 He rendered them physically and rationally vulnerable by drugging them.
 The very heart of Cosby’s turn-on, it seemed, hinged on affirmation of his own power.